 3) OneTigris Featherlite Ultralight Sleeping Quilt

-- Better Comfort: 20D Ripstop Nylon (Outer), 380T Polyester Pongee Lining (Inner), SEE@ Polyester filling for an ultra-lightweight backpacking quilt
+- Comfy: 20D Ripstop Nylon Outer Shell with 380T Polyester Pongee Lining and SEE Polyester filling makes it an ultra-lightweight backpacking quilt that's soft,...

-- Lightweight & Compact: Weighs only 35oz (1000g), folds up small, easy to put into your backpack and travel around, and spreads out 6.5ft by 2.8ft offering...
+- Lightweight & Compact: Weighs only 35oz (1000g), folds up small, about the size of a gallon jug, easy to put into your backpack and travel around, and spreads...